Pritish-Pradhan/Meme/README.md

 # Meme
-Funny meme of Amlan using HTML and CSS
+Funny meme of Amlan using HTML and CSS only